angular-schule/angular-cli-ghpages/README.md

  * optional
  * default: `dist`

-Directory for all sources, relative to the project-root.
+Directory for all published sources, relative to the project-root.
-Most probably no change is required here, usefull together with --skip-build.
+Most probably no change is required here, useful together with --skip-build.
 This option can be used to deploy completely different folders, which are note related at all to angular.